Babes in Toyland (1997 film): Release

-MGM/UA Home Video released Babes in Toyland direct-to-video on October 14, 1997 when this film was actually meant to be released to theaters.
+Originally intended for theatrical release, MGM/UA Home Video issued Babes in Toyland direct-to-video on October 14, 1997.

 Reception

 TV Guide rated it 3/5 stars and called it "fine entertainment for its intended audience".
 In criticizing its old source material as irrelevant to modern audiences, Bill Gibron of DVD Verdict described it as "a waste of time and talent".